Symbols#

 See also

-mean(): equivalent method.Added in version 0.6.4.
+mean(): Instantiation and usage of this symbol.Added in version 0.6.4.

 - class Min(array, *, axis=None, initial=<no value>)[source]#